- About us

 Bioscientifica supports authors by enabling compliance with all funder mandates or preferences for 'gold' or 'green' open access.
-Please check whether your funder has any requirements for depositing articles in repositories or for the licence terms which articles are published under.
-Links to funders' policies are listed in Bioscientifica’s open access policy, and you may also wish to consult the SHERPA/JULIET website.
+Please check whether your funder has any requirements for depositing articles in repositories or for the licence terms that articles are published under.
+Links to funders' policies are listed in Bioscientifica’s open-access policy, and you may also wish to consult the SHERPA/JULIET website.

 Beware!
 Policies are changing all the time

-- Some funding bodies award block grants to institutions to cover Article Publication Charges
+- Some funding bodies award block grants to institutions to cover the open-access Article Publication Charge

 - Administration of funds can vary and is the responsibility of the universities; some sit with the library and many now have a dedicated support team for open access